 Outlook is by far Microsoft’s premium email client and is still regarded as one of the best in the business, making it the core of Office 365’s Productivity Tools, with integrations with other applications like a CRM or ERP system.
 But email is no longer the only means for communication and collaboration anymore; it won’t be disappearing anytime soon, but we’ve already had clients start adopting more effective ways to work within the Office 365 suite.

 These are powerful, real-time collaboration tools that include the likes of Microsoft Teams, Office 365 groups, and Delve.
 All these tools extend your Microsoft Teams sites and expand your document libraries to consist of conversations, files, notebooks, Team Sites, and calendars.

 - Plan IT: It All Starts with a Migration

 In many ways, planning a migration of your data and documents is like moving homes.
 You must first define what should be moved and what should be thrown away in the process.
 This plays a major role in defining and governing your information architecture.
 Even for experienced IT architects, moving to Office 365 is very different than migrating content from on-premises to another local platform.
 This is where many internal IT teams can get into trouble.

 - Understanding Active Directory Federation Services

 Office 365 offers Single Sign-On (SSO) as part of the native Active Directory Federation Services (ADFS) by default.
-Connecting your Active Directory with Office 365 to provide employees with a Single Sign-on solution for any of the Office 365 services, for desktop or mobile devices.
-This will provide generic authentication by storing and transmitting encrypted credentials across the network boundaries.
-Making it easier for end-users to use one login for all the Microsoft applications, like OneDrive, Word, and Outlook.
+Connect your Active Directory with Office 365 to provide employees with a Single Sign-on solution for any of the Office 365 services, for desktop or mobile devices.
+This will provide generic authentication by storing and transmitting encrypted credentials across the network boundaries, making it easier for end-users to use one login for all the Microsoft applications, like OneDrive, Word, and Outlook.

 - Save Time when Managing Office 365